Z4K1-Dev/SGFix/DOCS/DATABASE_INDEX.md

 -- Archive old reports (older than 1 year, completed) -- Move to separate archive table
-INSERT INTO Laporan_Archive
+INSERT INTO Pengaduan_Archive
-SELECT * FROM Laporan
+SELECT * FROM Pengaduan
 WHERE status = 'SELESAI'
 AND createdAt < datetime('now', '-1 year');